 If you’re reading this article, there’s a high probability you already own a pair of wheels featuring a hookless straight sidewall rim design or you are currently shopping for some and trying to figure out what to buy.
-If you haven’t bought a new wheelset in some time, you’re likely wondering where all the hook-beads went and/or why some brands use them and others like ENVE offer them on some models in the SES family and not others in the M Series, G Series, SES AR, and Foundation families.
+If you haven’t bought a new wheelset in some time, you’re likely wondering where all the hook-beads went and/or why some brands use them and others like ENVE are rapidly moving toward only using hookless beads within the SES, M Series, G Series, and Foundation families.

 The purpose of this article is to shed factual light on the differences between hooked and hookless bead clincher rims and to hopefully help you make an educated purchase decision and/or understand the product you’re riding on the daily, better.